Armored Fist 2

 Armored Fist 2 is a video game developed and published by NovaLogic for MS-DOS in 1997.

 Gameplay

-Armored Fist 2 is a tank simulation and strategy game with over 50 missions in Europe, Asia, Africa, and the Middle East.
+Armored Fist 2 is a tank simulation and strategy game with more than 50 missions in Europe, Asia, Africa, and the Middle East.

 Development

 To promote the game NovaLogic let 12 journalists compare simulated tanks with the real thing.

 Reception

 Armored Fist 2 was the best-selling simulation of tank warfare released in 1997.
 In the United States, it sold 26,961 copies and earned $1.21 million that year.